Electric-Coin-Company/tfl-book/src/design/crosslink/notes-on-snap-and-chat.md

 Note that a node that is validating a chain $\ch_i^t$ must fetch all the chains referenced by BFT blocks reachable from it (back to an ancestor that it has seen before).
 In theory, there could be a partition that causes there to be multiple disjoint snapshots that get added to the BFT chain in quick succession.
 However, in practice we expect such long rollbacks to be rare if $\Pi_{\lc}$ is meeting its security goals.

-Going into Safety Mode if there is a long finalization stall helps to reduce the cost of validation when the stall resolves.
+Going into Stalled Mode if there is a long finalization stall helps to reduce the cost of validation when the stall resolves.
 That is, if there is a partition and nodes build on several long chains, then in unmodified Snap‑and‑Chat, it could be necessary to validate an arbitrary number of transactions on each chain when the stall resolves.
 Having only coinbase transactions after a certain point in each chain would significantly reduce the concrete validation costs in this situation.

 Nodes should not simply trust that the BFT blocks are correct; they should check validator signatures (or aggregate signatures) and finalization rules.
 Similarly, $\Pi_{\lc}$ snapshots should not be trusted just because they are referenced by BFT blocks; they should be fully validated, including the proofs-of-work.